 Renting a Viola from Top Notch in Saint Louis is Simple!

 If you need a viola for yourself or your child, you’ve come to the right place.
-Viola rentals start as low as $17 a month (when paid annually), and our top-of-the line carved violas rent for only $33 a month (when paid annually).
-While those prices are our annual plan (which gives you the lowest monthly cost), you can also choose a quarterly plan or even choose to pay monthly.
+Viola rentals start as low as $20 a month (when paid annually), and our top-of-the line carved violas rent for only $40 a month (when paid annually).
+While those prices are our annual plan (which gives you the lowest monthly cost), you can also choose between quarterly and monthly plans.